 While that was a rather fun experience, I took film-making quite deeply to heart at one point.
-We entered a film competition that tested my luck, patience, stamina, faith in God, everything.
+Together with a partner, I entered a film competition that tested my luck, patience, stamina, faith in God, everything.
 Technical difficulties, I soon learned, are matters I cannot handle, e.g. converting one format to another, computer programs crashing, and all the loading, rendering, and processing.
 Yet the film managed to reach completion, was screened, viewed, judged, and, well, won awards.
+Hooray.

 But it also made me realize I would rather stick to good old Microsoft Word, thank you very much.
 Also please note that back then, I lived on a student budget and did not own my own laptop with Adobe Premiere.